mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ## 8. Conclusions

-In this article, we started learning the library zio-kafka introducing the basics of Kafka, and how to set up a working environment using Docker.
-Then, we focused on the consumer part.
-After learning how to subscribe to a topic, we talked about serialization and deserialization of messages, going into details of zio-json.
-The consumption of messages through ZIO stream was the next issue.
-Finally, we end the article talked about producers, and giving an example merging all the previous topics together.
+In this article, we started learning the library zio-kafka introducing the basics of Kafka and how to set up a working environment using Docker.
+Then, we focused on the consumer part, and we learned how to subscribe to a topic.
+We talked about serialization and deserialization of messages, going into details of zio-json.
+The consumption of messages through the ZIO stream was the next issue.
+Finally, the article talked about producers and gave an example merging all the previous topics together.
 I hope you enjoyed the journey.